opus-codium/puppet-nextcloud/README.md

 This Puppet module simplifies the installation and configuration of _Nextcloud_ in your infrastructure.

-Choices:
+## Choices

 * Let the Puppet administrator configure the web server he wants
 * Use PostgreSQL database, only
-* Provide plans and tasks to help administrator to setup its instance and reduce the in-software administrator privileges
+* Provide tasks to help administrator to setup its instance and reduce the in-software administrator privileges

-Hardening features:
+## Hardening features

 * Set config file as read-only, to prevent from modification from the web UI
 * Split additionnal apps from core apps, to track what comes from core and what is added